 - Avoid heavy misting or keeping it in a humid or low-light condition.

-- As a preventive measure, avoid overhead watering or overwatering the plant and strictly avoid misting late at noon.
+- As a preventive measure, avoid overhead watering and proceed with bottom watering if viable.

 - Keep the plant in a warm location with ample indirect sunlight and avoid moist conditions.

 DIY Remedy: Mix a teaspoon of Mineral Oil and Baking Soda diluted in water and spray the affected plant’s areas using a spray bottle or mister.